How I’d actually use this on a new-build

 Methodology

 Every dollar number on this page traces to one of three layers: NAHB 2024 Cost-of-Constructing-a-Home survey ($162.50/sqft average, used as a per-sqft sanity check), HomeAdvisor / Fixr / Angi cross-checks for line-level baselines, and Chicago-metro builder experience for the operator notes and confidence labels.
-The full per-cluster sourcing tier in methodology spells out which sources back which kinds of claims.
+The full per-calculator sourcing tier in methodology spells out which sources back which kinds of claims.
 The numbers are planning ranges, not contractor bids — the feasibility caveat is part of the engine output for a reason.

 Show the formulas